bgnetworks/meta-essa/docs/Quick_Start_Guide.md

 # 1. Introduction

 [BG Networks](https://bgnet.works/)' Embedded Security Software Architecture ([ESSA](https://bgnet.works/security-automation-tools-overview/embedded-security-software-architecture/)) enhances cybersecurity for IoT devices, including secure boot, encryption, authentication, and secure software updates.
 The ESSA enables engineers to extend a hardware root of trust to secure U-Boot, the Linux kernel, and applications in the root file system.
-This document will guide the user on implementing BG Network’s ESSA on a [NXP’s i.MX6 SoloX SABRE EVK](shttps://www.nxp.com/imx6sxsabre) board (`imx6sxsabresd`).

 # 2. Setup

 The following packages are needed to build an image on a headless system.
-The build has been tested with `Ubuntu 20.04 (LTS)`.
+The build has been tested with `Ubuntu 20.04 (LTS)` and `Ubuntu 22.04 (LTS)`.

 ```bash
 sudo apt install -y gawk wget git diffstat unzip texinfo gcc build-essential \